carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Tap “Confirm” to submit the transaction for processing.
+<li>Tap "Confirm" to submit the transaction for processing.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 5 - Setting your NGO on Gitcoin - 12.png"}
 ::